GRAB's Stock Dilemma: Grab Holdings Limited's Market Performance and Outlook

 52-week price history of GRAB Stock

 A stock’s 52-week high and low prices can reveal a great deal about its present condition and potential future performance.
-Grab Holdings Limited’s current trading price is -15.14% away from its 52-week high, while its distance from the 52-week low is 56.16%.
+Grab Holdings Limited’s current trading price is -20.47% away from its 52-week high, while its distance from the 52-week low is 46.35%.
 The stock’s price range during this period has fluctuated between $2.19 and $4.03.
-Shares of the company, which operates in the Technology sector, recorded a trading volume of around 23.69 million for the day, which was evidently higher than the average daily volume of 17.1 million over the last three months.
+Shares of the company, which operates in the Technology sector, recorded a trading volume of around 4.57 million for the day, which was evidently lower than the average daily volume of 17.48 million over the last three months.

 Financial Performance and Market Capitalization